chainguard-dev/edu/content/chainguard/chainguard-registry/pull-through-guides/artifact-registry-pull-through/index.md

 ## Learn More

 If you haven't already done so, you may find it useful to review our [Registry Overview](/chainguard/chainguard-registry/overview/) to learn more about the Chainguard Registry.
 You can also learn more about Chainguard Images by checking out our [Images documentation](/chainguard/chainguard-images/overview/).
-If you'd like to learn more about Sonatype Google Artifact Registry, we encourage you to refer to the [official Google Artifact Registry documentation](https://cloud.google.com/artifact-registry/docs/overview).
+If you'd like to learn more about Google Artifact Registry, we encourage you to refer to the [official Google Artifact Registry documentation](https://cloud.google.com/artifact-registry/docs/overview).